 One of the most direct ways communities can influence the plan is by making a Local Place Plan.
-We will invite communities to make Local Place Plans.
-The contents of Local Place Plans are decided by their community, and once completed and registered are incorporated in the Local Development Plan.
+We have invited communities to make Local Place Plans and we will support communities with this process.
+The contents of Local Place Plans are decided by their community, and once completed and validated are considered when preparing the Local Development Plan.